-Theoretical studies have argued that bogs are complex adaptive systems based on the tight feedbacks among plant production, decomposition, and water storage represented by WTD (Eppinga et al., 2009; Frolking et al., 2010; Morris et al., 2012).
-While the relationship between water storage and peat accumulation is well established in raised bogs, previous studies have concentrated only on the role of self-regulation.
+Theoretical studies have argued that bogs are complex adaptive systems based on the tight feedbacks among plant production, decomposition, and water storage represented by WTD (Eppinga et al., 2009; Frolking et al., 2010;

+- 390 Morris et al., 2012).
+While the relationship between water storage and peat accumulation is well established, all the studies referred to deal with the role of self-regulation.
 In our study, we highlight the role that the adjacent boundary conditions might play.
 The empirical observations and our simulations suggest links between water storage in a peatland, the stresses to which the lateral flow responds, and the ecosystem level NEE.
-Water level changes due to land-use changes adjacent to peatlands can have a similar effect on changing lateral hydraulic gradient and the peatland NEE.
-Studies have emphasized the hydrological role of laggs surrounding bogs to bog ecology and function (Howie and Meerveld, 2011).
+Water level changes due to land-use changes adjacent to peatlands can have a similar effect on changing lateral hydraulic - 395 gradient and the peatland NEE.
+Studies have emphasized the hydrological role of lags surrounding bogs to bog ecology and function (Howie and Meerveld, 2011).
 Others have shown the impact of bog hydrology through large regional water table drawdown (Regan et al., 2019).